 Children can start at nursery the term after their third birthday.
 We offer 15 hours of free early years education which is normally taken over 5 morning / 5 afternoon sessions.
-We will also be offering the new 30 hours extended entitlement to families who are eligible from September 2017. (for more information on help with paying for childcare click here or here)
+We will also offer the 30 hours extended entitlement to families who are eligible. (for more information on help with paying for childcare click here or here)

 REGARDLESS OF WHAT ENTITLEMENT YOUR CHILD ACCESS AT OUR SCHOOL, OUR MAIN PRIORITY WILL BE ALWAYS BE MEETING THE NEEDS OF THE INDIVIDUAL CHILD.

 We offer parents the opportunity to buy additional nursery hours to make an 'additional session' or 'a lunchtime'.
 The cost per hour is £4.50.
 If your additional hour is over lunchtime then the cost of a school meal is an extra £2.10 (as at September 2018).
 These sessions can complement the morning or afternoon education sessions, and are allocated dependent on availability of hours and considering the needs of the child.
 E.g. if a child attends a morning session, they could access another 4 hours at a cost of £20.10 (4 x £4.50 + £2.10 = £20.10)

 Afternoon start 12.30pm